tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-04-11-how-to-create-reusable-ansible-components.md

 Finally, we also noted that it is possible to pick and mix roles and tasks within a single playbook.
-This can be useful when creating playbooks that have both reuseable and non-reusable components within them.
+This can be useful when creating playbooks that have both reusable and non-reusable components within them.

 ## Further reading